Provmawn/Neuro/README.md

 ![Demonstration1](display1.PNG)

-Here is a demonstration of my implementation of Phong Lighting which includes (Ambient, Diffuse, and Specular Lighting)
+Here is a demonstration of my implementation of Textures and Phong Lighting which includes (Ambient, Diffuse, and Specular Lighting)

 ![Demonstration2](display2.png)